-The Assistant Secretary for International Markets and Investment Policy supports Treasury's portfolio on international financial services issues, trade and investment policy, banking and securities, and U.S. relations with multilateral development banks.
+The Assistant Secretary for International Trade and Development supports Treasury's portfolio on international financial services issues, trade and investment policy, banking and securities, and U.S. relations with multilateral development banks.
 Alexia Latortue was confirmed as Assistant Secretary in December 2021.
 Offices include:

 - Trade and Investment Policy